Foreign Language Requirement

 To further help with preparation for the language exams, Fletcher students have access to Mango Languages, an online language learning resource designed to give users comprehensive conversational language and grammar skills in over 60 languages.
 Visit the Mango Languages website to create your login profile.

 Subject to the approval of the Fletcher School's Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
 In these cases, it is the student’s responsibility to notify the Registrar's Office once they are admitted of their desire to satisfy the language exams in a non-routine language so that they can work to secure an appropriate language examiner.
+The reading and oral non-routine language exams must be completed within 3 months of each other.
+If a non-routine language examiner cannot be secured, the student will be required to take the exams in another language.

 Oral Exams are offered regularly throughout the academic year by designated faculty members from the language departments at Tufts University.
 The oral exam is a 20-30 minute conversational interchange between the student and the examiner.
 The Fletcher Registrar's Office maintains a list of approved oral examiners with their contact information.